Are you looking for the best content marketing examples?

-This app aims to help people find clean bathrooms when they need them, so it’s also pretty practical.
-So far, the app’s been downloaded more than 100,000 times, and nobody’s going to forget the brand.
+This app aims to help people find clean bathrooms when needed, so it’s also practical.
+So far, the app’s been downloaded more than 100,000 times, and nobody will forget the brand.

 Burberry’s most outstanding content marketing campaign was Burberry Kisses, blending mobile technology with the human wish to connect with others.

-Via an app, users could press their lips to the screen and send a digital kiss to anyone.
-The campaign also allowed people to use Google Street View and Google Maps to see the journey those digital kisses took.
+Users could press their lips to the screen via an app and send a digital kiss to anyone.
+The campaign also allowed people to use Google Street View and Google Maps to see those digital kisses’ journey.

 The nine-month content campaign was hugely successful, resulting in a record-breaking number of new signups.

-The Joe Rogan Experience has become one of the most widely listened to podcasts in the world with over 8 million subscribers.
+The Joe Rogan Experience has become one of the most widely listened-to podcasts in the world, with over 14.7 million subscribers.

-And whether you love him or hate him, you have to admit that he has a team of content marketing geniuses.
+And whether you love him or hate him, you must admit that he has a team of content marketing geniuses.

-That means he’s able to promote 2 pieces of content with a single shot.
-For every podcast he produces, he also has a video to share on YouTube.
+That means he can promote two pieces of content with a single shot.
+He also has a video to share on YouTube for every podcast he produces.

 With this audience, he’s able to promote upcoming comedy shows, new guests, affiliate products, and more.